Back to search results

 - Proven ability in establishing and working with a diverse network of constituents and community members across race, gender, socioeconomic class, disabilities and other differences to assist with program development and outreach.

-- Understanding of, and ability to implement, Civil Rights principles and compliance standards.
+- Understanding of and ability to implement Civil Rights, diversity, equity and inclusion principles and compliance standards.

 - Ability to travel in local and surrounding communities and occasional long distance travel are required as a regular part of this position.

 - Transportation is the responsibility of the employee.